Have Questions? Contact Us

 Policy Priorities

-A major barrier to degree attainment is Ohio’s high cost of college – Ohio is the fifth most expensive state in the nation to attend college.
+A major barrier to degree attainment is Ohio’s high cost of college.
 Even after factoring grants, scholarships and federally subsidized loans, the average College Now scholarship recipient attending a four-year institution faces a $7,895 gap between the available aid and the cost of higher education.
 This large gap is also a key contributor to rising rates of student loan debt.
-Among recent undergraduates, 64% of Ohio students graduate with some loan debt – 15th highest in the country – and those students, on average, graduate with $29,723 in loans.

 To make college more affordable to the students we serve, College Now supports increasing the state’s investment in Ohio’s public colleges and universities through increases to the State Share of Instruction, increasing its investment in the state’s only need-based aid grant the Ohio College Opportunity Grant, keeping tuition and fee increases at Ohio’s public colleges and universities modest and imposing restrictions regarding state-facilitated student loan debt collections.